The Top 12 Small Business Startup Costs To Budget For

-If you’ve hired employees for your business, you’ll need to pay them even if your business isn’t generating money yet.
+If you’ve hired employees, you’ll need to pay them even if your business isn’t generating money yet.
 In addition, you should be allotting a certain amount to pay yourself.
-Remember that payroll includes benefits as well as all bonuses, stipends, commissions, and overtime pay.
+Remember that payroll costs also include:

 11. Professional Consultants

-It may be tempting to try to be a jack of all trades – taking on as many responsibilities as possible to save money.
-You may think you can survive without hiring professionals such as bookkeepers, CPAs, or attorneys, but this isn’t always wise.
+It may be tempting to try and take on as many responsibilities as possible to save money.
+Instead, it may be more prudent to hire professionals such as bookkeepers, CPAs, or attorneys.

-For examples, accountants can explain all the different legal structures such as S-corps, C-corps, LLCs, and sole proprietorships.
-Then, they can help you determine which one is best for you.
-They may also help you determine which benefit program to implement for your employees and ensure that you’re complying with state and federal regulations.
+For examples, accountants can explain different legal structures such as S-corps, C-corps, LLCs, and sole proprietorships.
+They can also help you ensure that you’re complying with state and federal regulations.

 Just like you protect your health, car, and house, your business needs protection too.
-There are several different kinds of business insurance, and depending on your business’s industry and other preferences, this could save you money and stress in the future.
+There are several different kinds of business insurance, and depending on your business’s industry, this could save you money and stress in the future.

 1. Understand Recurring vs. One Time Costs

-You must understand that many of these costs are going to be recurring, so you’ll need to keep them on a monthly or annual basis.
+Many of these costs are going to be recurring, so you’ll need to afford them on a monthly or annual basis.
 Other ones, such as incorporating fees or office furniture, are considered one-time costs.
 When you’re calculating your startup expenses, a good rule of thumb is to be able to cover six months of expenses up front.

 2. Hunt for Bargains